Bustard Head Light: History

 In May 1932 the original cottages were destroyed in fire.
 In 1935 the stairs which were originally outside the tower were relocated within the tower.
-The lighthouse was automated during 1985–86, and finally de-manned in 1986, leaving it to neglect and vandalism for the next 16 years.
+The lighthouse was automated during 1985–86 and no longer staffed by 1986, leaving it to neglect and vandalism for the next 16 years.
 In 2001 the Bustard Head Lighthouse Association, a volunteer organisation led by Stuart Buchanan, obtained a twenty-year lease on the premises and started restoring it using funds from a federal grant, local businesses and self-funding.
 The station was fully restored, and it is now managed by the association.

 Current display

 The current light characteristic is two white flashes, separated by three seconds, every ten seconds (Fl.(2)W. 10s), visible for 21 nmi.
 The light source is a 1000 Watt 120 Volt tungsten-halogen lamp, with an intensity of 200,000 cd.
 The light is fed by Mains electricity, with a standby diesel alternator.
 The current optical apparatus is an AGA 250 mm rotating lens.